KulkarniAdwait/TipCalculator/README.md

 * (Optional) User can select custom tip percentage if desired
 * (Optional) Experiment with trying input widgets to replace the buttons and/or textviews

 * User can also enter the tip amount in $ and see it reflect as a tip %.
-Useful when you want to tip cash which has fixed denominations.
+Useful when you want to tip cash, which has fixed denominations(5, 10, 20...).

 ![Video Walkthrough](tip calculator.gif)